 What to get out of your very first driving lesson

 It’s lastly here!
-The day you get behind the wheel for what is probably the very first time.
-It’s a big day – however it can be pretty aggravating too.
+The day you get behind the wheel for what is most likely the very first time.
+It’s a big day – however it can be quite nerve-racking too.

-It helps if you know what you first driving lesson will involve in advance, so make sure you prepare.
-You’ll select things up a lot easier if they’re familiar to you and you feel confident about what happens next.
+It helps if you know what you initially driving lesson will involve in advance, so make certain you prepare.
+You’ll pick things up much easier if they’re familiar to you and you feel confident about what takes place next.

-Are first driving lessons scary?
+Are first driving lessons frightening?
 Sure, a bit.
-You’ve got this.
+However you have actually got this.